BaptistSymbolics/BaptistLargerCatechism/README.md

 ## Background

 Originally hosted on Dr. Gabriel Williams' [The Road of Grace](http://theroadofgrace.wordpress.com/) (now archived), this project aims to continue the work of preserving and refining this theological resource.
 I originally collaborated (through the comments) on the creation of this project, although the bulk (99%) of the work goes to the original creator.
-If you know his or her name, please let me know, so I can add it to the README.

 ### Project Motivation